vaadin/grid-renderers-collection-addon/README.md

 Sparklines add-on by Marc Englund (which inturn uses gwt-graphics add-on).
 SparklineRenderer has SparklineConfiguration class inside, which controls various Sparkline configuration options thru shared state.
 Most of the settings have immediate effect, see the demo.

+### RatingStarsRenderer
+RatingStarsRenderer is based on Widget in RatingStars add-on by Teemu Pöntelin.
+You can use RatingStarsRenderer both as a view only or editable field renderer.
+The max number of stars can be also configured.